technologiestiftung/berlin-iot-hub-frontend/README.md

-# Note: This repositoty is archived and is no longer maintained.
+# Note: This repository is archived and is no longer maintained.

 Original README below: